justeattakeaway/pie/apps/pie-docs/src/components/radio-group/overview/overview.md

 ### LTR examples
 Here are some examples of the component in left-to-right context:

+{% contentPageImage {
+  src:"../../../assets/img/components/radio-group/ltr.svg",
+  alt: "A vertical stack of radio buttons.
+The first one is selected.
+The radio buttons sit on the left hand side of the label text.
+This demonstrates a left-to-right reading direction.",
+  width: 257
+} %}

 ### RTL examples
 Here are some examples of the component in right-to-left context:

+{% contentPageImage {
+  src:"../../../assets/img/components/radio-group/rtl.svg",
+  alt: "A vertical stack of radio buttons.
+The first one is selected.
+The radio buttons sit on the right hand side of the label text.
+This demonstrates a right-to-left reading direction.",
+  width: 88
+} %}

 ---

 ## Resources

+{% resourceTable {
+    componentName: 'Radio'
+} %}